 A file with the DOCX extension is a Microsoft Word Open XML Format Document file.
 DOCX files are stored in the Open XML format, which was introduced with Microsoft Word 2007 and is used by default in all later versions of MS Word.
 Earlier versions of Word use the DOC file extension.
 DOCX is one of the most popular formats for working with office documents.

-The main differences between PDF and DOCX file
+The main differences between PDF and DOCX files

 Editing capability

-The level of editing capability between PDF and DOCX is one of their main differences.
-In general, PDF files are regarded as read-only, which means that once they have been produced, they cannot be edited or modified.
-As a result, PDFs are perfect for sharing or printing documents since they always maintain their original formatting and appearance.
+Editing capability is one of the main differences between PDF and DOCX.
+In general, PDF files are regarded as read-only, which means that once they have been created, they usually cannot be edited or modified.
+As a result, PDFs are ideal for sharing or printing documents since they always maintain their original formatting and appearance.

 On the other hand, DOCX files are editable and can be modified using a word processor such as Microsoft Word.
 This makes them useful for creating and editing documents that will be continuously revised and updated.
-However, this also means that DOCX files may not always maintain their original formatting when opened on different devices or software programs.
+However, this also means that DOCX files may not always maintain their original formatting when opened on different devices or in different software.

-DOCX provides document creation and editing with a wide range of tools, in a more efficient and standardized way.
-You can format and align the text, insert complex images, equations, tables, charts, headers/footers, hyperlinks, comments, references, watermarks, etc. It is also easier to share and collaborate on DOCX documents compared to older file formats like DOC.
+DOCX provides document creation and editing with a wide range of tools in an efficient and standardized way.
+You can format and align text, insert complex images, equations, tables, charts, headers/footers, hyperlinks, comments, references, watermarks, and more.
+It is also easier to share and collaborate on DOCX documents compared to older file formats like DOC.

 PDF is a better choice for documents that need to maintain a specific layout, such as contracts or forms, while DOCX is better for documents that need to be edited and formatted, such as reports or essays.

-Another difference between PDF and DOCX is the level of compatibility.
+Another difference between PDF and DOCX is their level of compatibility.
 Almost every device, including PCs, smartphones, and tablets, can open and view PDF files.
-This makes them an excellent choice for documents that need to be shared with a large number of people, as there is a good chance that they will be able to open and view the file.
+This makes them an excellent choice for documents that need to be shared with many people, as they are very likely to be able to open and view the file.

 Both formats come with security tools that protect content and restrict access to specific users.
 PDF and DOCX formats initially enable the following security features: password protection, digital signatures, watermarks, and limitations on copying and printing.